zaphar/ucg/docsite/site/content/stdlib/testing.md

 ## The asserts modules

-The asserts module exposes a number of asserts.
-It contains nested modules for each available assertion.
-You can configure the asserts module with a default description if desired.

-Each of the asserts results in a `result` field that is a tuple with the shape that the assert statement expects.

-The asserts module has one parameter.

-* `default_description` which is optional and defaults to "TODO description"

 ### ok assertion

 The `ok` assertion module tests that something is true.
 It has two parameters.

 * `test` which is required and is represents the expression to test.
 * `desc` which is an optional description to output for your test.
-This defaults to the `default_description` that the `asserts` modules was set to.
+This defaults to the `todo_desc` that is set in the testing library.

 ```
-let t = import "std/testing.ucg".asserts{};
+let t = import "std/testing.ucg";

 assert t.ok{
     test=true,